Looking for work? Headway Devon is recruiting

 In October 2018 I started out on a temporary maternity cover position as the charity’s Fundraising Manager.
 Coming from a corporate background in marketing and fundraising, this felt within my comfort zone.
 The team at Headway Devon gave me a warm welcome and I felt at home straight away.

 Four months later, I look forward to going in to work and am proud to say that I work for Headway Devon.
 It’s amazing to be surrounded by people with so much experience and expertise around acquired brain injury.
 Their passion and dedication is inspiring.
 Watching the interaction between the team and clients is so touching.
-People go to great lengths to help solve personal problems, be advocates and empower acquired brain injury survivors.
+People go to great lengths to help solve personal problems and empower acquired brain injury survivors.
 There are magic moments each and every day!

 Only a month into my contract I realised that I wanted to also work on the front-line and develop skills as an enabler.
 It was scary because I’d only done office jobs before.
 I was worried that I wouldn’t be good enough, that I might not have enough patience or confidence to be of genuine use to the clients we support.